CodeYourFuture/curriculum/org-cyf/content/guides/employability/linkedin/_index.md

 weight: 5
 ---

 LinkedIn is a key platform for finding job opportunities.
 Make sure yours is up to scratch before you start job hunting.
+Here is a list of things to check:

 - [ ] Your profile scores 100% on Linkedin
 - [ ] You have a professional profile picture